cloudbase/coriolis/README.rst

 API
 ---

-The API is also very straightforward, here’s a complete example available on
+The API is also very straightforward, here's a complete example available on
 Postman: https://www.getpostman.com/collections/734dc164d4b6b00cd8fc